JonathanMagnan/ireviewapple.com/pages/documentations/ipads-pricing.md

 Choosing an iPad can be hard since Apple continues to develop different models and versions.
 That said, the following list will guide you through stores and prices.

+It is not surprising that over the past 10 years, Apple came up with different versions, models and generations of iPads.

+That said, sometimes it's easy to get lost between all those technologies and wonder if your current table is up to date.

+For that matter, the website [Photo Price](http://www.photoprice.ca/~Apple-Tablets) will show you the value of your tablet over the years.

 ## Price compare for iPad Air 10.5"( 3rd Generation)

 <img src="https://cdn.iphonelife.com/sites/iphonelife.com/files/styles/full_width_wide_1x/public/screen_shot_2019-03-20_at_4.27.46_pm.png?itok=KjxAJCp9" width="300">